 Palladium is slightly more reactive than some of the other PGMs (platinum group metals), and will dissolve in nitric acid, sulfuric acid and hydrochloric acid.
 Palladium is the softest, least dense, and has the lowest melting point of all the PGMs.
 All of these properties help make palladium a unique, and highly useful, precious metal.

 The biggest use of palladium by a large margin is in the automotive industry and specifically catalytic converters.
 Palladium acts as an excellent catalyst and helps turn some of the polluting compounds expelled as part of an internal combustion engine into less harmful components.

 These compounds – such as hydrocarbons and nitrogen – are highly damaging to humans and the environment, and have been subject to strict regulations in recent years.
 For years platinum was the metal of choice for manufacturers but, as prices climbed, they turned to palladium as the viable alternative.

-Palladium is also used for jewellery in purer forms, usually at 950 fineness due to its softness.
-In the electronics industry, palladium is used for electrical contacts, in ceramic capacitors and for soldering materials.
+Palladium is also used for jewelry in purer forms, usually at 950 fineness due to its softness.
+In the electronics industry, palladium is used for electrical contacts, in ceramic capacitors and soldering materials.

-In dental amalgams small amounts of palladium are used to help fight against corrosion, and increase the lustre of the filling.
+In dental amalgams, small amounts of palladium are used to help fight against corrosion and increase the luster of the filling.
 This is typically done at less than 0.5% palladium; with mercury, silver, tin and copper commonly making up the rest.